 The arts of concert performance and teaching provide a wealth of possibilities for practice-based research.
 Theories about the aesthetics and intersubjective meanings of music are put to a test every time a soloist plays for an audience and senses (or learns about) the responses of its members.
 Hypotheses can be formulated and discoveries can be made with striking immediacy in live performance situations.
 In the area of pedagogy, observing which experiments worked or didn’t work (and why) with a particular individual student or workshop group can be revelatory.

-My most recent venture in research is the formation of an investigative team as part of Texas Tech’s forward-looking Transdisciplinary Research Academy (inaugurated 2012).
-The project, currently under way, centers on an experiment that integrates technology (motion-capture imaging) and scientific findings (fMRI readings) with body movement issues in piano pedagogy.
+In 2012 I formed an investigative team as part of Texas Tech’s forward-looking Transdisciplinary Research Academy.
+The project centered on an experiment that integrated technology (motion-capture video recording) and scientific findings (fMRI readings) with body movement issues in piano pedagogy.
 More details on the project, affiliated projects, and the research team can be seen HERE.

-Such projects typify the collaborative and interdisciplinary nature of my work in recent years.
-Among my current research affiliations are: (1) NNIMIPA (Nordic Network for the Integration of Music Informatics, Performance, and Aesthetics), (2) The Aesthetics of Music and Sound: Cross-Disciplinary Interplay Between the Humanities, Technology and Musical Practice, a research program within the Institute for Philosophy, Education and the Study of Religions at the University of Southern Denmark, and (3) The Journal of Music and Meaning, as a member of the Editorial Board.
+Among my European research affiliations have been: (1) NNIMIPA (Nordic Network for the Integration of Music Informatics, Performance, and Aesthetics), (2) The Aesthetics of Music and Sound: Cross-Disciplinary Interplay Between the Humanities, Technology and Musical Practice, a research program within the Institute for Philosophy, Education and the Study of Religions at the University of Southern Denmark, and (3) The Journal of Music and Meaning, as a member of the Editorial Board.

 I served a double term (2006-2011) as Chair of the Editorial Committee for American Music Teacher, the largest-circulation peer-reviewed journal devoted to studio music teaching in the world.